Please also see my All-Time World Cup Team Index.

 CB: Roberto Perfumo

 Nicknamed El Mariscal, Perfumo is considered as one of the best Argentine defenders ever.
 At club level, Perfumo played for Racing, River Plate and Brazilian team Cruzeiro.
 He was a legend with Racing Club in Argentina winning the Primera title, the Copa Libertadores and the Intercontinental Cup.
 He was considered their greatest player.
 He had 37 caps.
 He played in 1966 and 1974 WC Finals.

 CB: Roberto Ayala

 Roberto Ayala captained Argentina for 63 times, a record.
-He is also the second cap record holder for Argentina.
-He played in three FIFA World Cups and made a total of 115 international appearances.
-He was best remembered for winning the UEFA Cup with Valencia.
-He also played with River Plate, Napoli, Racing Zaragoza, Milan, etc.
+He is also the second cap record holder for Argentina with 115 caps.
+He went to three World Cup Finals: 1998, 2002 and 2006.
+For club football, he was best remembered for winning the UEFA Cup with Valencia.
+He also played for Real Zaragoza in Spain, Milan and Napoli in Italy and River Plate in his native Argentina.

 LB: Silvio Marzolini

 LB: Alberto Tarantini

 Alberto Tarantini had 61 caps between 1974 and 1982.
 He was the starting leftback for Argentina in 1978 and 1982, where Argentina won their first WC in 1978.
 He was infamously known for his career in England where he only lasted 28 matches.
 He played for River Plate, Boca Juniors and Talleres de Córdoba, River Plate, and European teams SC Bastia, Toulouse and FC St. Gallen.

 DM: Luis Monti